JanMiksovsky/blog/posts/2025/10-07 Python blog.md

 I’m not familiar with Python static site generators, but they seem to generally take the same [framework approach](https://weborigami.org/language/model#use-a-website-framework) as their Node.js counterparts: impose a particular folder structure, provide a magic transformation of that structure to static files, and offer a degree of customization through configuration.

 Like all the blog implementations in this series, this Python project rejects that approach entirely.
 Instead, the focus is on creating useful functions and abstractions for defining the site you want to create.
-It leaves you to put the parts together in a way that makes sense to you so that you are always in control and can entirely satisfy your requirements.
+It leaves you to put the parts together in a way that makes sense to you.
+You are always in control and can entirely satisfy your requirements.

 ## Lazy maps

 Like the JavaScript versions of the sample blog, the Python version attempts to use native language constructions whenever possible.
 It makes heavy use of Python’s [`Mapping`](https://docs.python.org/3/library/collections.abc.html#collections.abc.Mapping) abstract base class to represent collections which are fundamentally _lazy_: they do essentially no work when constructed.
 Only when asked for their keys, or for a particular value for a key, will they do substantive work.

-An example of this is the project’s [`Folder`](https://github.com/JanMiksovsky/pondlife-python/blob/main/src/map_origami/folder.py) class, which wraps a file system folder as a lazy `Mapping` (specifically, a `MutableMapping`).
+An example of this is the project’s [`Folder`](https://github.com/JanMiksovsky/pondlife-python/blob/main/src/map_origami/folder.py) class, which wraps a file system folder as a lazy `Mapping` (specifically, a `MutableMapping`, which can be updated after it’s created).

 Another example of this are the project’s operations that take one `Mapping` as input and return a new, transformed `Mapping`.
 For example, [`map_extensions`](https://github.com/JanMiksovsky/pondlife-python/blob/main/src/map_origami/map_extensions.py), can convert a virtual collection of `.md` files into a corresponding collection of `.html` files.